mohitlabs/Research/Dissertation1.md

 > How Vedic Astrology Effects Human Mind?

-In dynamical systems theory, there is a term which is known as the initial condition of the system.
+In dynamical systems theory, there is a very important term which is known as the initial condition of the system.
 In general, initial conditions are the values of the variables at the starting time of the simulation or experiment, and they are needed to solve the reccurence relation(difference equations) in discrete-time domain and differential equations in continuous-time domain to obtain the solution.
 In analogy with vedic astrology, the horoscope chart or the birth chart of an individual exactly works just like the initial condition of the emotional dynamical system of that individual.

+> The Gateway Experience, Neural Oscillations(Brain Waves) & Vedic Astrology

+According to Robert Allan Monroe, Instead of supressing the left hemisphere, as is done in Hypnosis, or largely bypassing and ignoring it, as it done in Transedental Meditaion, BioFeedback teaches the left hemisphere first to visualize the desired result, and then to recognize the feeling associated with the experience of successful right hemisphere access to the specific lower cerebral cortex.
+Pain or pleasure or other areas, in the manner needed to produce the desired result.

+Overpowering logical vs emotional mind.
+Saturn(Shani Dev) vs Moon(Chandra Dev).

 ## 2. Literature Review